Pazzobg/02.01.Programming-Fundamentals-Class/README.md

-# 02.01.Programming-Fundamentals-Class
+# 02.01.Programming Fundamentals-Class
-Exercises and Exams (problems and solutions) of "Programming fundamentals" module at SoftUni
+SoftUni - Tech Module
+"Programming fundamentals" course - problems and solutions of exercises and exams

 MAY17 - JUL17